 - Our Cobbs Partners include:

-William Penn Foundation, Jamie Anderson with the Eastern Delaware County Stormwater Collaborative, Dr. Kate Goddard and Derron LaBrake with the Darby Creek Valley Association, Dr. Steven Goldsmith with Villanova University, Dr. Michael McCann with Saint Joseph’s University, and Doug Ross with Friends Central School
+William Penn Foundation, Eastern Delaware County Stormwater Collaborative, Darby Creek Valley Association, Pennsylvania Resources Council, Villanova University Department of Geography and the Environment, Saint Joseph’s University, and Friends Central School

 Our Upstream Suburban Philadelphia Cluster Partners include:

-Pennsylvania Environmental Council, Pennypack Ecological Trust, Tookany/Tacony Frankford Watershed Partnership, Wissahickon Valley Watershed Association, Friends of the Poquessing Creek, Temple University Center for Sustainable Communities, Villanova University.
+Pennsylvania Environmental Council, Pennypack Ecological Trust, Tookany/Tacony Frankford Watershed Partnership, Wissahickon Valley Watershed Association, Friends of the Poquessing Creek, Temple University Center for Sustainable Communities, and Villanova University Urban Stormwater Partnership.